open-component-model/ocm/docs/reference/ocm_attributes.md

 ### Description

-The OCM library supports are set of attributes, which can be used to influence the bahaviour of various functions.
+The OCM library supports a set of attributes, which can be used to influence the behaviour of various functions.
 The CLI also supports setting of those attributes using the config file (see [ocm configfile](ocm_configfile.md)) or by command line options of the main command (see [ocm](ocm.md)).